dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 vector.
 Two blindingly bright streaks erupted from the battlecruiser’s boxy launchers as the Russian counterattack lofted into the cold night.

-Aboard USS Boise Commander Morgan heard, “Torpedo in the water\!
-Make that two, two torpedoes in the water, directly astern, range under one thousand yards\!”
+Aboard USS Boise Commander Morgan heard, “Torpedo in the water!
+Make that two, two torpedoes in the water, directly astern, range under one thousand yards!”

-“All ahead flank\!” ordered Morgan as the Russian UMGT-1 Orlan torpedoes began their search pattern.
-“Take us deep\!”
+“All ahead flank!” ordered Morgan as the Russian UMGT-1 Orlan torpedoes began their search pattern.
+“Take us deep!”

 “Conn, sonar, it sounds like one of the torps has us, the other is still searching.”